 When you send a spam test email before your big send, you’ll learn how to tweak your email messages so they make it through to their target inbox.
-Every email service provider has a different spam algorithm, so your test emails need to be thorough.
+Every email service provider like Google’s Gmail has a different spam algorithm, so your test emails need to be thorough.

 Doing it yourself can be complicated and time-consuming.
 To simplify the process, you might consider working with a company that can help you send test spam messages.

 It’s one thing for your email marketing messages to go into your recipients’ spam folder.
 But if you’re also regularly getting marked as spam, it could land your IP address or domain name on a global blacklist.

 Having clean emails is also good for your business.
 By having your emails scanned in advance by the major spam filters, you can improve your open rates, keep customers engaged, and achieve your marketing goals.

 Running your emails through the most well-known spam filters like SpamAssassin, and finding out which aspects of your email messages might trigger them can be very valuable information as you scale.

 If you wanted to try running a spam test on your own, you could open free email accounts with Google, Yahoo, Microsoft, and other popular email service providers.
 Then you’d have to send a test email to each account to see if your messages show up in the inbox, or gets flagged.